We know God has forgiven us; so why do we try to hide from him?

-We can get so busy doing stuff for God that we forget to rest in God?
-That's when we make the work of the Lord more important than the Lord Himself?
+Can we get so busy doing stuff for God that we forget to rest in God?

-We need to believe in the spiritual potential of everyone.
+We need to believe everyone's spiritual potential.
 Only God knows how the story ends.

-For some honouring "dad" feels natural because the relationship has been wonderful.
+For some honoring "dad" feels natural because the relationship has been wonderful.
 But that's not everyone's experience.
 Why show respect if he doesn't really deserve it?

 Following Jesus isn’t about rules, duty, or sacrifice.
-It’s about love: receiving God’s love, loving God, and giving His love to others.
+It’s about love: receiving God’s love, loving God, and demonstrating his love to others.

 Do you have a hard time believing that your sin has been paid for?
-The fact is God has forgiven you.
-You simply need to claim His forgiveness.
+You can claim his forgiveness.

 Hate can help you love.

-Premarital sex wasn't just something I had done, it seemed to define me.
-For a long time I believed my purity wasn’t redeemable.
+Premarital sex wasn't just something I had experienced; it seemed to define me.
+For a long time, I believed purity was lost forever.

-If we're already forgiven, do we really need to repent?
+If we're already forgiven, why do we need to repent?